The Serpent's Fall

 “So, what did you do?”
 Jack said.

 “The only thing I could do: I kicked him in the shin.
 He loosened his grip, and I pulled my arm free.
-I ran as fast as I could to the next alley with my heels on.
+I ran as fast as I could with my heels on.
 Then took them off, hoping to lose them.
 The diner was the closest place I could think of to find refuge.”
 She sniffed.
 “I didn’t think I was going to make it!”
 Amanda wiped her tears and took a deep breath.
-“So, I straightened my clothes, slipped on my heels—as not to draw too much attention—and entered the diner.
+“So, I straightened my clothes and entered the diner.
 You know—just someone seeking shelter from the rain.”
 Her eyes met his.
-“So…here I am.”
+“So… here I am.”

 “You did good.”
 Jack took a deep pull from his beer and wiped his mouth.
 “You can stay the night, but after that, you’ll need to make alternative arrangements.”